Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 9. Click **Simulator Output**.

     Finally, the **Simulator Output** view.
-This will print out the `output.txt` generated by the graph.
+This prints `output.txt` generated by the graph.
 This is a timestamped output.

-    **Note**: If you need to compare this file to a golden one, you will need have to remove the -`T ####ns`- from the file.
+    >**Note**: To compare this file to a golden one, remove the -`T ####ns`- from the file.

     ![Vitis Analyzer Output](./images/vitis_analyzer_output.png)

-    If you need to make any changes to the ADF Graph or the kernels inside based on results of the `aiesimulator` you can do so and re-run the compiler and view the results in Vitis Analyzer to see the changes you have made.
+    To make any changes to the ADF Graph or the kernels inside based on results of the `aiesimulator`, make the changes and re-run the compiler.
+Then, view the results in the Vitis Analyzer to see the changes you have made.

 10. When you are done with Vitis Analyzer, close it by clicking **File** > **Exit**.